eclipse-cdt-cloud/website/content/documentation/tool-platform/content.md

 In a nutshell, if you rather want to provide an extension to an existing code editor rather than creating an own product, VS Code may be a good choice for your project.
 If you want, however, to provide a white-labeled, tailored product for your customers or your own developers and you need to be able to take control over several aspects of your tool, you might be better served with Eclipse Theia.

-As the decision on VS Code vs Eclipse Theia depends on the respective tool project, many of the CDT.cloud components are actually shipped as VS Code extensions.
+As the decision on VS Code vs Eclipse Theia depends on the respective tool project, many of the CDT Cloud components are actually shipped as VS Code extensions.
 This way, they can be used either way, whether you use VS Code or Eclipse Theia.

 With custom C/C++ development tools, however, you often need to have full control over every aspect of your custom tool, which makes Theia is a popular choice in this context.